kherge-archive/php-annotations/README.md

 Annotations is a generalized version of the [Doctrine Annotations][] library.
-It is designed to work with Doctrine style annotations, but without requiring that annotation classes or constants to exist.
+It is designed to work with Doctrine style annotations, but without requiring that annotation classes or constants exist.
 The library provides a way to tokenize annotations and convert them to other formats.

 > The `DocLexer` class from the Doctrine Annotations library is used.